Church Cowley St James Church of England Primary School

 • Whole class feedback

 We formally assess children in reading, writing, maths, spelling, punctuation and grammar (SPaG) in detail throughout the year and use this data to inform our teaching.
-This enables us to gather information on what the children are missing in their learning and work out the best way to provide that for them.
+This enables us to gather information on what the children are missing in their learning and determine the best way to provide it.

 All classes work with the Special Educational Needs Coordinator (SENCo) to analyse the unique needs of specific children, intending to make the curriculum accessible to and effective for everyone, ensuring all children make good progress and feel successful.